 Food Safety & Hygienic Design

 Whenever water is used during the fermentation process, the equipment and machines must be designed hygienically, so that they are cleanable to a microbial level.
 Other parts of the production process are allowed to be of a GMP-class, meaning that the machinery and equipment must be visibly clean before use.
-In case that the machinery cannot be emptied fully (and set aside clean and dry), the machinery has to be thoroughly cleaned and disinfected before the production process can start.
+In case that the machinery cannot be drained fully (and set aside clean and dry), the machinery has to be thoroughly cleaned and disinfected before the production process can start.
 A light microbial contamination should not be a problem if the dough is directly fully baked.

 During the baking process the air in the bakeries can become really humid.
 It is important that this moisture is removed as quickly as possible, to make sure that the moisture does not condense anywhere – especially not inside the air ventilation system.
 Condensation is often the cause of fungal growth.
 The 5 micrometers small mold spores can easily float freely through the air and infect the bake-off bread.
 This contamination will become visible after some time as circular gray or colored spots on the bread.
-Baking the bread will kill the fungus, but the consumer will still ingest the toxins that are left behind.
+Baking the bake-off bread for consumption will kill the fungus, but the consumer will still ingest the toxins that are left behind.

 When Aviateur does a job, it does it well